Jason Kenney missing in action as Alberta's COVID cases soar

 Of course, Notley rose to that leadership challenge.
 Indeed, her performance as premier in that crisis was exemplary.

 Kenney is a notorious control freak.
-But last week he left explaining his United Conservative Party Government's passive and muddled response to surging COVID-19 cases to underlings like Associate Mental Health Minister Jason Luan.
+But last week he left explaining his United Conservative Party government's passive and muddled response to surging COVID-19 cases to underlings like Associate Mental Health Minister Jason Luan.

 Well, we all know now how that worked out.

-Luan told everyone that the United Conservative Party Government's criteria for figuring out when to bring in stricter measures to control COVID-19 "is measured against out hospital capacity to handle ICUs and hospitalizations; so we're waiting to see where that threshold will be pushed to by our limit, then gradually reduce more activities that way."
+Luan told everyone that the United Conservative Party government's criteria for figuring out when to bring in stricter measures to control COVID-19 "is measured against out hospital capacity to handle ICUs and hospitalizations; so we're waiting to see where that threshold will be pushed to by our limit, then gradually reduce more activities that way."
 (Emphasis added.)

 After that made the rounds of social media and people started to think about what it meant -- waiting until intensive care units are already in crisis to think about doing something -- he recanted.
 Or was made to recant.